What is Quality 4.0?

-The term “Quality 4.0” comes from “Industry 4.0” – referring to the “fourth industrial revolution” – originally addressed at the Hannover (Germany) Fair in 2011.
-That meeting emphasized the increasing intelligence and interconnectedness in “smart” manufacturing systems and reflected on the newest technological innovations in historical context.
+The term “Quality 4.0” comes from “Industry 4.0” – the “fourth industrial revolution” originally addressed at the Hannover (Germany) Fair in 2011.
+That meeting emphasized the increasing intelligence and interconnectedness in “smart” manufacturing systems, and reflected on the newest technological innovations in historical context.

 Although the growth and expansion of the internet accelerated innovation in the late 1990’s and 2000’s, we are just now poised for another industrial revolution.
 What’s changing?

 - Production & Availability of Information: More information is available because people and devices are producing it at greater rates than ever before.
 Falling costs of enabling technologies like sensors and actuators are catalyzing innovation in these areas.

 - Connectivity: In many cases, and from many locations, that information is instantly accessible over the internet.
 Improved network infrastructure is expanding the extent of connectivity, making it more widely available and more robust.
 (And unlike the 80’s and 90’s, there are far fewer communications protocols that are commonly encountered so it’s a lot easier to get one device to talk to another device on your network.)

 - Intelligent Processing: Affordable computing capabilities (and computing power!) are available to process that information so it can be incorporated into decision making.
 High-performance software libraries for advanced processing and visualization of data are easy to find, and easy to use.
 (In the past, we had to write our own… now we can use open-source solutions that are battle tested.

 - New Modes of Interaction: The way in which we can acquire and interact with information are also changing, in particular through new interfaces like Augmented Reality (AR) and Virtual Reality (VR), which expand possibilities for training and navigating a hybrid physical-digital environment with greater ease.